Man City News: The Football Club Is Coming To Metaverse!

 — Variety (@Variety) January 9, 2023

 We have recently been seeing a trend of the metaverse expanding to different avenues.
-In December 2022, Decentraland, the 2nd edition of the Metaverse Fashion Week, also took place.
+For instance, Decentraland, the 2nd edition of the Metaverse Fashion Week, will also take place in March this year.

 For the moment, Sony is focusing on demonstrating its expertise on this project (as it did recently at CES in Las Vegas), without giving any more information on when this new service might be available to fans.